 - Difficulty breathing

 - Fruity breath

 - Flushed face

 - Abdominal pain

-If you or a family member with diabetes experience any of these symptoms after taking Invokana, Invokamet, or another SGLT2 inhibitor, seek medical care immediately.
+If you or a loved one with diabetes experience any of these symptoms after taking Invokana, Invokamet, or another SGLT2 inhibitor, seek medical care immediately.

 Our Invokana® Lawyers Want to Help

-If you or someone you love took Invokana or Invokamet and suffered serious side effects, we want to help you get compensation for your injuries.
+If you or someone you love took Invokana or Invokamet and suffered ketoacidosis or underwent a leg or foot amputation, our lawyers want to help.
 There are strict deadlines for filing drug injury lawsuits, so contact us immediately.
 Our experienced legal team is standing by to answer your questions.

 Invokana® and Invokamet® are trademarks of Johnson & Johnson Corporation and are used here only to identify the products in question.
 This law firm is not associated with, sponsored by, or affiliated with Johnson & Johnson Corporation or the U.S. Food and Drug Administration.